angular/material/.github/CONTRIBUTING.md

 - [Want to request an Enhancement?](#feature)

 #### <a name="bug"></a> 1.
 Want to report a Bug or Issue?

 If you find a bug in the source code or a mistake in the documentation, we recommend that you first review the latest `master` version of the [Online Documentation](https://material.angularjs.org/HEAD/) and use one of the Demos to create a CodePen that reproduces the issue.

-If the issue can be reproduced in the latest `master` version, you can help us by submitting an issue to our [GitHub Repository](https://github.com/angular/material/issues/new).
-After the issue is triaged (labels are applied to it), we invite you to submit a **Pull Request** with a proposed fix.
+If the issue can be reproduced in the latest `master` version, you can help us by submitting an issue to our [GitHub Repository](https://github.com/angular/material/issues/new/choose).
+After we triage the issue and apply labels to it, we invite you to submit a **Pull Request** with a proposed fix.
 Your custom changes can be crafted in a repository fork and submitted to the [GitHub Repository](https://github.com/angular/material/compare) as a Pull Request.